Where did BAT go??

 What is PEG access?

 Public, Education and Government, or PEG Access was created in the infancy of cable television, to allow local communities an outlet for creative programs, produced by their residents.
 Channel space is allotted to the local community by the operators.
-In Brunswick, we have four community channels seen on Time Warner Cable.
+In Brunswick, we have four community channels seen on Time Warner Cable (and later this year, WOW).
 Channel 20 is our Government Access Channel; channel 21 is our Public Access Channel, channel 22 is our Educational Access Channel, operated by the Brunswick City Schools; and channel 24 is our Recreation Channel.

 Our government program includes a variety of programs, including live coverage of the regular meetings of Brunswick City Council and the Brunswick Hills Township Trustees.
-Local businesses are highlighted on The Buzz on Business and Open for Business.
-Interesting members of our community can be seen on Golden Years, Salute to Service and Brunswick Today.
+Local businesses are highlighted on The Buzz on Business.
+Interesting members of our community can be seen on Golden Years and Salute to Service.

 A typical programming day on our public access channel includes telecasts from area churches, including the Brunswick United Methodist Church, St. Mark Lutheran Church, Southwest Baptist Church and St. Ambrose Parish.
 These programs are produced weekly by dedicated community volunteers.
 You may also run across some old movies on programs such as The Mortician or The Weirdness Really Bad Movie, pure entertainment for movie-philes.
 Other programs highlight everything from religion, local politics and introduce you to some of your neighbors.
 More than 400 folks have been trained and have produced programs for our channel, and without the countless hours of our volunteers, there would be no public access programming.
 The Brunswick Area is very fortunate to have such a dedicated group!